 They should learn when to use warm water and when to opt for cold, based on the type of clothes and the stains they are dealing with.

-This knowledge not only helps in effective cleaning but also in conserving energy and protecting fabrics.
+This knowledge helps not only with effective cleaning but also with conserving energy and protecting fabrics.

 What Are the Different Washing Settings and What Do They Do